Beach Wedding Menu Ideas: 25 Dishes Your Guests Will Actually Rave About

 Vegetarian and Dietary-Inclusive Options That Don’t Feel Like an Afterthought

 Inclusive menus aren’t a nice-to-have anymore.
 They’re expected.
-According to WeddingWire, 22% of couples who married last year intentionally included vegan dishes on their wedding menus.
+WeddingWire reports that 22% of couples who married last year intentionally included vegan dishes on their wedding menus.

 The trick is making these dishes feel intentional, not like a sad afterthought plated next to the “real” food.